CM20314-Group-2/futureproof/README.md

 ```

 ## Running Locally
-- Start the GraphQL server:
+- Start the server in the server directory:
 ```
-lerna run --stream dev
+yarn start
 ```
-- In a new terminal window start the client with:
+- In a new terminal window start the client (in the client directory) with:
 ```
 yarn start
 ```